 We let be the subspace of consisting of homogeneous polynomials of degree .
 This has an action of given by

 where is a vector in .
-We therefore get a representation of .
+We therefore get a representation of and hence also of .

 The elements , and of act on according to the following formulae: